MAXQDA Research Grants 2019 – FAQs

-- Q: I am conducting research about an empowerment initiative, but my methods do not include interaction with the community.
+- Q: I am conducting research about an empowerment initiative, but not about women’s empowerment specifically.
 Do I still qualify?

 Unfortunately, not this semester.
 Hopefully we will be able to continue to provide MAXQDA Research Grants in the future with a wide variety of themes.
 Please feel free to click here to subscribe to our newsletter to be the first to hear about our latest projects, including MAXQDA Grants.

 - Q: I am not registered as a student this semester but will be by the time I start my fieldwork next semester.
 Am I still eligible to apply?

 Unfortunately, no. The #ResearchforChange Grant has been specifically created to support student-researchers who are conducting qualitative or mixed methods fieldwork.
 The applicant must be a student or PhD candidate enrolled at a higher learning institution (college, university, trade school, etc.) at the time of application.